digitalrebar/doc/workloads/kubernetes/README.rst

 Configuration Options
 ---------------------

-We've worked hard to create safe defaults; however, if you change defaults then the downstream consumers of those values will get the correct values.
+We've worked hard to create safe defaults; however, if defaults are changed then the downstream consumers of those values will still get the correct values.

 General Options
 ~~~~~~~~~~~~~~~